ubi-agni/tactile_toolbox/tactile_calibration/tactile_calibration_tools/README.md

 * --data_channel <DATA_CHANNEL> [<DATA_CHANNEL2> [...]] : index (or space-separated indices) of the data channel to calibrate
     (if not provided in the bagfile name, or if one wants to change the default channel 0)
+* --detect_threshold <DETECT_THRESHOLD> : change the default detection threshold for selecting a cell
 * --ref_topic <REF_TOPIC> : topic where the reference channel is if different from raw_topic (data of raw and ref topic will be synchronized)
 * --num_channels <NUM_CHANNELS> : number of channels to calibrate.
 Will prepare a list of 0 to num_channel-1 to be calibrated.
 * --ref_tare_val <REF_TARE_VAL> : use provided reference tare value (given in newton) instead of running a tare procedure